Blacksmoke

 Blacksmoke (also known as The Blacksmoke Organisation) is an occasional art collective and musical group.
 Founding members include Jimmy Cauty of The KLF, heavy metal musician James Fogarty, and Keir (ex-manager of The Black Dog and 808 State).
-Cauty left the project in 2005.
 Blacksmoke output includes original music, remix and production, compositions for films and TV, as well as photography and video.

 Background

-The precise creative membership of Blacksmoke is a closely guarded secret.
-Cauty stated in a music press interview that Blacksmoke is first and foremost an outlet for his anger concerning the September 11 attacks.
 Among the work so far produced by the Blacksmoke Organisation are limited edition prints of stamps known as The Stamps of Mass Destruction the Post Terrorist Modernist EP, and the Post-Terrorism Xmas Shop.
 The anger over 9/11 is immediately apparent in the samples and vocals of many of the original tracks as well as the graphics.

 Stamps of Mass Destruction

 Limited edition prints of first-, second- and third-class stamps featuring the Queen's head with a gas mask on.
 These were exhibited at the artrepublic gallery in Brighton, until they earned the attention of the Royal Mail.
 All unsold copies of the stamps of mass destruction prints were sent to the Royal Mail for destruction.
 A second series of the stamps was later released: fourth-, fifth- and sixth-class, which had the Queen's head completely engulfed in a chemical warfare protection suit and thus were presumably not subject to the legal action taken by the Royal Mail.